-- 1. Fair maps produce legislatures that represent the will of the people. - 2.
-Fair maps eliminate gerrymandering and preserve our representative democracy. - 3.
-Representational fairness is where the party distribution of likely delegates matches the party distribution of voting behavior in the state.
-Only the criterion of representational fairness guarantees that gerrymandering will be eradicated. - 4.
-Representation alone is not enough.
-Your representative must have the opportunity to participate in a legislature that is not gerrymandered. - 5.
+- 1. Fair maps that eliminate gerrymandering produce legislatures that represent the will of the people.
+Fair maps preserve our representative democracy. - 2.
+Maps should be tested to verify that they eliminate gerrymandering.
+The test, and the data used to implement the test, should be transparent. - 3.
+Representation in a legislative body is not enough.
+Your representative must have the opportunity to participate in a legislature that is not gerrymandered. - 4.
 Representatives from competitive districts have an incentive to consider both sides of an issue.
-However, not every district in the state must be competitive; the legislature must be competitive. - 6.
+However, not every district in the state must be competitive; the legislature must be competitive. - 5.
 Trade-offs are often required among redistricting criteria.
 The benefits of each must be weighed.